joestubbs/coe379L-sp24/docs/unit01/intro_da_and_numpy.rst

        [41, 84, 25, 89],
        [23, 99, 94,  3]])

+Note that the value of the ``size`` parameter is a tuple with the sizes of each dimension.

 We can also create arrays of floating points.
 In this case, we pass the size as a set of integers, and the values in the array will be between 0 and 1.